Snowflake-Labs/sfquickstarts/site/sfguides/src/geocoding_address_data_with_mapbox/geocoding_address_data_with_mapbox.md

 When your addresses live in a single column as fully-formed address strings, use the `geocode_forward()` function.

-Forward geocoding is powered by the [Mapbox Geocoding API](https://docs.mapbox.com/api/search/geocoding-v6/), which includes global address coverage, supported by continously updated high-quality Mapbox location data.
+Forward geocoding is powered by the [Mapbox Geocoding API](https://docs.mapbox.com/api/search/geocoding-v6/), which includes global address coverage, supported by continuously-updated high-quality Mapbox location data.
 You can try out individual address queries and inspect the results using our [Geocoding API Playground](https://docs.mapbox.com/playground/geocoding-v6).

 ### Trying out the geocode_forward() function